robusta-dev/robusta/docs/configuration/index.rst

 Overview
 ==========================

-Learn how to configure Robusta once its installed.
+Learn how to configure Robusta after you :ref:`install it <Quick Install>`.

-Need to install Robusta or configure GitOps?
-See :ref:`Installation <Quick Install>` first.
+All configuration is done via Robusta's Helm chart, as documented here.

 Popular Settings
 ^^^^^^^^^^^^^^^^^^